 3.10 Commencement of the Services is subject to a seven-day cooling-off period which will be interrupted if the Service in question is made available to the Client during this period.

 4.1 The Client confirms that all statements made to Biohost are true and correct.
 Biohost reserves the right to request proof of any facts or claims.
-The Client also commits to providing Biohost with necessary information required in the provision of the selected Services, and (where applicable) consent to the use or sharing of this information with 3rd parties to comply with regulatory conditions (such as Domain Registration Listings) within the guidelines of applicable privacy legislation.
+The Client also commits to providing Biohost with the necessary information required in the provision of the selected Services, and (where applicable) consent to the use or sharing of this information with 3rd parties to comply with regulatory conditions (such as Domain Registration Listings) within the guidelines of applicable privacy legislation.

 4.2 Biohost reserves the right to, at any time, request verification of the identity of the Primary Account Holder.
 Failure to produce such verification could result in summary suspension or cancellation of the product(s) and Services.

 4.3 The Client (or the Client’s agent) certifies that the Client is above the age of 18 years, has full contractual capacity and (in the case of an agent) is duly authorised by the Client to contract on the Client’s behalf.